Choosing a Trip

 - Canoes – All of our canoes can accommodate two adults (a young child weighing less than 100 lbs, who isn’t able to paddle, can ride in the middle of the canoe at no extra charge).
 Canoes offer greater freedom of movement and ability to change positions from sitting to kneeling within the boat.
 A canoe can be more comfortable and easier to get in and out of for those who are less flexible or whose knees or legs get stiff.
 There is more room in a canoe for carrying supplies, coolers, camping equipment etc. Paddlers use a single bladed paddle and often paddle on opposite sides of the boat with the person in the stern having more control of the steering.
 Paddling a canoe requires coordination and team work between both paddlers.

 - Kayaks – Single kayaks accommodate one person.
 Tandem (or double) kayaks accommodate two people.
-There is a small amount of room on a kayak to carry supplies.
+There is a small amount of room in a kayak to carry supplies.
 Paddlers sit down in a kayak with their legs out in front of them covered by a deck in a single recreational kayak or more open in a tandem kayak.
 Paddling a sit-on-top kayak you are basically sitting on top uncovered (as the name implies).
 Paddlers use a double bladed paddle alternating sides as they paddle.
 Kayaks can be paddled by children as young as eight years old depending on the height, skill, and comfort level of the individual.
 Touring kayaks are used for open flat water stretches of the river.
 Single and tandem recreational kayaks are used on flat water and mild class I rapids.
 Tandem kayaks require not only cooperative but also synchronized paddling by both paddlers.
 Sit-on-top kayaks are used primarily for sections of the river with rapids since they can be flipped right back over without filling up with water and no previous kayak rolling experience is needed.
 Sit-on-tops can also be used on flat water though they tend to be slower then a recreational kayak.

 - Stand-Up Paddleboards (SUPs) – Paddleboards accommodate one person.
 SUPs require some practice to maintain balance as paddling occurs from a standing position.
 Paddlers should plan on getting wet and there is a good possibility of falling in the water.
 Paddlers use a special long single bladed paddle that is adjustable to the paddler’s height.
 You can lay down on the SUP to take a break and relax.
 SUPs are used only on the flat water sections of the river.

 All trips include boat, paddles, PFDs (personal floatation devices) and shuttle service.
 An experienced guide accompanies all guided trips.
-Walk-ins are welcome for rental trips but it is always best to register or call ahead since we are often busy running shuttles or guiding trips and boat availability may be limited.
+Walk-ins are welcome for self-guided trips but it is always best to register or call ahead since we are often busy running shuttles or guiding trips and boat availability may be limited.
 We add trips to our Paddle Calendar as they are requested .
 If you don’t see the trip you would like on our schedule, you can register for the trip you are interested in and we will add it to our calendar as long as our schedule permits.
 Trips are created on a first come, first serve basis so the further ahead you register the more options you have in trip selection and start time.
 All of our trips start on the hour.

 Once you have decided on a trip please look under the “Reservations” tab and select the Registration Form.
 Complete and submit a registration form to create a reservation request.
 Once your registration form is received we will determine if we can accommodate your request or contact you if adjustments need to be made.
 You will then be sent a confirmation email with the trip details and meeting location along with an invoice for payment.
 Payment must be completed to secure your reservation.
 If you choose to pay on arrival be sure to call an hour ahead of your trip start time to confirm you are coming and check that the boats you requested are still available.
 If you have questions or would like some advice in choosing a trip please contact us, we are glad to help.